John Young Stratton: Hop-pickers

-Despite his strident advocacy over so many years for the establishment and competent management of large friendly societies, John Stratton is perhaps better remembered for his work to improve the living conditions and broader wellbeing of a group of seasonal visitors to the countryside, hop-pickers.

-Hops were a valuable cash crop, and Kent, with its proximity and excellent transport links to London's breweries, produced more than any other county in England.
+Stratton is perhaps better remembered for his work to improve the living conditions and broader wellbeing of a group of seasonal visitors to the countryside, hop-pickers.
+Hops were a valuable cash crop, and Kent, with its proximity and transport links to London's breweries, produced more than any other county in England.
 Hop-picking was a very labour-intensive process.
 Every September, tens of thousands of men, women and children, primarily from East and South East London, and from the Medway towns, would descend on the county for three weeks to bring in the harvest.
 Most came year after year, viewing it as a kind of holiday, exchanging overcrowded streets and slums for the green fields and fresh air of the countryside.
 By the 1870s, so many people headed for the annual hop harvest that railway companies ran ‘Hop-Picker Specials’ to transport the workforce to Kent.

 But with few exceptions, the conditions they faced on arrival were shocking.
 The overcrowded accommodation available might be a barn, stable, pigsty, cattle shed, or even a roof space.
 Sanitation was appalling, and often non-existent, sometimes with fatal consequences.
 In September 1849, an outbreak of cholera killed 43 "poor, half-starved, half-clothed" hop-pickers at East Farleigh, Kent.

 By 1865, John Stratton decided it was time for action and he began to canvass support.
 The result was the formation of the Society for the Employment and Improved Lodging of Hop Pickers.